Stories that bring the world together

 The story circles out to embrace the entire community, its history and the landscape that shapes them.
 Spanning almost a century, the novel is a paean to the connections between people, their land and way of life.
 A profound mystery, a political manifesto, and a passionate story of love, loss and redemption, it is shot through with wisdom and humour.

-For reviews and features of Of Stone and Sky see here.
+For reviews and features see here.

 James Connor, burdened with guilt from a tragedy during Partition in 1947, has dedicated his life to serving India.
-His estranged daughter, Ruth, believing she came second to her American parents’ missionary calling, rebelled as a teenager.
+His estranged daughter, Ruth, believing she fell below her American parents’ missionary calling, rebelled as a teenager.
 This triggered her own devastating experience during the 1984 anti-Sikh riots, following the assassination of Indira Gandhi.
 After 24 years away, she finally returns to Askival, the family home in the northern hill-station of Mussoorie in Uttarakhand, to tend to her dying father.
 There, both must confront the past and find forgiveness if they are to cross the gulf between them and be at peace.